 Robert C. Bainbridge and Kate Ohno’s Wilson, North Carolina: Historic Buildings Survey, originally published by the City of Wilson in 1980 and updated and republished in 2010 under the auspices of the Wilson County Genealogical Society, provides additional details about this house, including the photo above.
 “Built c.
 1901 for Hardy Johnson, a fireman, this house is a good example of the type of large house built in Wilson at the turn of the century.
 Asymmetrically massed with a prominent cross gable wing to one side with a two story faceted bay, the house is transitional in style resembling a Queen Anne house in its massing, but possessing some Colonial Revival details.
 The generous and well preserved porch has a handsome faceted corner pavilion and a pedimented projecting entry.”

-The photo, probably taken about 1979, appears to show a notice of the kind often posted to communicate boarding house rules.
-By the 1950s, many of the largest homes on East Green had been converted to multi-family dwellings.
+The photo, probably taken about 1979, appears to show a notice of the kind often posted to communicate rooming house rules.
+By the 1940s, many of the largest homes on East Green had been converted to multi-family dwellings.
 The house has been demolished.

 Hardy Johnson, 26, of Wilson township, married Martha Woodard, 25, of Wilson township, daughter of Martha Woodard, on 25 November 1892 at the Amerson place, Wilson.
 John Ellis and Martha Woodard were witnesses.